Track test execution

 - export the data into an excel file,

 - archive the test run,

-If the test run contains many execution cycles, you can see the history by clicking on the ‘Execution history’ tab:
+If the test run contains many execution cycles, you can see the history by clicking on the “Executions history” tab:

 You can assign a test to a user in the “Assignees” section.
 This user should be a project member.

-When selecting a test, you can add one (or many) execution result.
+When selecting a test, you can add one or more execution results.
 An execution result contains a description, a date, the author of the execution and the status.
 The author is automatically updated.
 You can add a description and attach files to an execution result (screenshot…).

 You can also track execution step by step.
 The first click marks the step as passed, the second one as failed and last one as undefined.

 You can use the “Passed and next” action to mark the test as “Passed” and pass to the next one:

 Below the execution results, you have access to the execution results history:

 From the test page you can as well: